Compressing Language Models for Specialized Domains: Analysis

-We observe that using domain-specific calibration data can substantially improve in-domain performance.
-For example, Llama 3.1 8B sees an average increase in accuracy of 8.1 and 10.2 points for the biomedical and legal domains, respectively.
-However, these improvements come at the cost of general performance.
-For example, general performance drops by 1.0 and 2.2 points when employing biomedical and legal calibration data, respectively.
+We first observe that using a mix of domain-specific and generic calibration data can substantially improve in-domain performance.
+For example, when using a mix of in-domain data, we find lower perplexity scores for both domains.
+Specifically, we observe an average perplexity of 15.1 versus 16.4 for the biomedical domain, and 6.7 versus 7.2 for the legal domain.
+This highlights the influential role played by the calibration data, corroborating \citet{williams-aletras-2024-impact}.